 The Bureau of Environmental Health is charged with minimizing the effects of rabies on Carroll County’s citizens.
-This is accomplished in cooperation with the Department’s Nursing Bureau, local law enforcement, the County Humane Society, and other State and local agencies.
+This is accomplished in cooperation with the Department’s Bureau of Community Health Services, local law enforcement, the County Humane Society, and other State and local agencies.
 The Bureau is responsible for investigation of animal bites, managing quarantines, conducting vaccination clinics for dogs, cats and ferrets, and determining when animals must be euthanized and /or submitted for laboratory testing.
-Overview

 - Rabies is a deadly disease caused by a virus that is easily transmittable from animals to humans.

 - The rabies virus lives in the saliva of rabid animals and can be transmitted through a bite, a scratch, or a lick in a wound, the eye, or the mouth.